vincintz/ml101/notes/01/PITCHME.md

 * **Solution 3**: Machine Learning

 * Now, what is machine learning?
-What can (and can't) it do?

 ---